 When you publish your add-on, you are making it available to for others to find, install, and use.

 Before attempting to publish an add-on, familarize yourself with the the following publishing terms.
-When you are ready, see Publish Gmail add-ons or Publish editor add-ons for full publication instructions.
+When you are ready, see Publish Gmail add-ons for full publication instructions.

 The following terms are used frequently when discussing add-on publication.